 What corruption?

-Uh interviewing U.S. attorneys who would be uh responsible for investigating any of his past or present business practices.
+Interviewing U.S. attorneys who would be responsible for investigating any of his past or present business practices, not stepping aside from his business interests.

-Uh well that's not true.
+No, that's not true.

-I know enough of what the president is doing every day to know that he's not talking to his sons about you know micromanaging his business or having anything to do with it.
+I know enough of what the president is doing every day to know that he's not talking to his sons about, you know, micromanaging his business or having anything to do with it.

 That's just how he rolls.

-I just I throw myself into my work, what I'm doing, want to live in the moment, do the best job I can.
+I throw myself into my work, what I'm doing, want to live in the moment, do the best job I can.

-And uh I don't see any corruption.
+And I don't see any corruption.

-We've had a year worth of Trump Russia collusion that has come to nothing, and it's just been a waste of our time.
+We've had a year worth of Trump-Russia collusion that has come to nothing, and it's just been a waste of our time.

 Ray is next.

-Sean Hannity show.
+Sean Hannity Show.

 Happy New Year, Ray.